Present Perfect Yes/No Questions ESL Games and Activities

 Perfect Pair Snap

-In this entertaining present perfect game, students play snap by matching Have...? and Has...? questions with short answers.
+In this fun present perfect game, students play snap by matching Have...? and Has...? questions with short answers.
 In pairs, both students turn over a card from their pile at the same time and place them on the table next to each other.
 If the present perfect yes/no question and short answer match, the first student to say 'Snap!' scores a point.
 Students then pick up their own cards, shuffle their pack and play again.
 Students do not pick up their partner's cards.
 If the question and answer don't match, students continue turning over cards until a matching pair comes up.
 If a student says 'Snap!' when the question and answer don't match, the other student scores a point and the game continues.
 The first student to get 15 points wins the game.

 Perfect Pair Snap Preview